 After a strong start, the Carillon has done nothing but get better.
 The wine list has matured beyond its bottle-by-committee beginnings, and the service experience that once felt like a college-waiter roll of the dice has evolved into a staff that can pull off a Russian-style plate drop: every diner’s dish touching the table at the same time.
 Can the Carillon ever transcend the echo chamber space it occupies at the AT&T Institution ... er, Center?
 Speaking of institutionalized, a friend compared the stiff, formal decor and its accordant burnt oranges and golds with the ballroom of the Overlook Hotel in “The Shining.”
 That’s either an easy punchline or an invitation for the pastry chef to build something unhinged and frozen to match.

-(TOP: The Carillon's dining room; mero with carrot-ginger reduction, top right; pork jowl with roasted apples.
-FIRST INSET: White asparagus Caesar salad; pork belly with Asian pear and fried mint.
+(TOP: Chef Josh Watkins representing the Carillon at the Live Fire event at the Salt Lick in April 2014.
+His roasted chicken with green bean casserole was one of my favorite dishes in Austin.
+FIRST INSET: The Carillon's dining room; mero with carrot-ginger reduction, top right; pork jowl with roasted apples.
 SECOND INSET: Veal tenderloin and pattypan squash; scallops with fennel-apple salad; corn-dog dessert with mustard ice cream.
 Photos by Mike Sutter © Fed Man Walking)